-Amber is a doctoral student studying criminal justice at the University of Cincinnati.
-She received both her Bachelor’s degree in Psychology and Master’s degree in Criminal Justice from Michigan State University.
+Amber Petkus is a doctoral student studying criminal justice at the University of Cincinnati.
+She received both her bachelor’s degree in Psychology and master’s degree in criminal justice from Michigan State University.
 Amber’s research interests center on correctional practices, justice policy and programming, collateral consequences, family and sexual violence, and child welfare.
 She is especially interested in these topics within the context of the juvenile justice system and youth populations.
-In addition to her educational studies Amber has worked directly with adult and youth offenders, collaborated extensively with justice system professionals, and brings 6 years of project management experience to this study.
+In addition to her educational studies, Amber has worked directly with adult and youth offenders, collaborated extensively with justice system professionals, and brings six years of project management experience to this study.

 Jordan M. Hyatt is an Assistant Professor in the Department of Criminology and Justice Studies at Drexel University.
 His research examines the role of correctional systems in facilitating or impeding rehabilitation, community safety and meaningful social change.
 In particular, he is interested in the unique obligations and opportunities presented to at-risk populations, including the collateral consequences of imprisonment and community supervision.
 His applied research focuses on the evaluation of incarceration, reentry, and community correctional policies through partnerships with a range of community-based and correctional agencies.
 In Pennsylvania, Hyatt has worked with large urban and rural community supervision agencies at the adult and juvenile levels, as well as with state- and national-level organizations.